laravel/docs/api-authentication.md

         }
     }

-> {tip} Since the API tokens in the example above have sufficient entropy, it is impractical to create "rainbow tables" to lookup the original value of the hashed token.
+> {tip} Since the API tokens in the example above have sufficient entropy, it is impractical to create "rainbow tables" to look up the original value of the hashed token.
 Therefore, slow hashing methods such as `bcrypt` are unnecessary.

 <a name="protecting-routes"></a>
 ## Protecting Routes